 While your impression of this person was interrupted by your ability to see them in their best light, more often than not, people are quite transparent about who they are.

 If you review your interactions with this person, in retrospect you will notice that they give you clues about what to expect from them at the get-go.

 You could have paid more attention to their lack of punctuality, truthfulness, attention to detail, selfishness, or hundreds of other indications clearly warning you about what to expect from this person, but you didn’t take heed to the warnings.

 Why?
 Because you’re such a beautiful person that you overlooked all the warning signs to see only the best potential in this person.
 After some time has passed, you become more and more aware of their current condition.

 This person, whoever it is, is who and where they are in this moment; a work in progress, just like you and me.
 Only now, it’s (possibly painfully) clear about who and where they are.

 Love and bless them.

 He or she is not broken, good, or bad; only who and where they are in this moment.
 So, accept them as such, and love them just as they are.

 If they are not a good fit for you in your inner circle, make the adjustments necessary to reposition them.
 Move their position to a safer location within your social organization, or extricate them as gently as possible.
 Thank them, bless them, reposition them, or send them on their way.
-There is no need for apology.
-Thing just are as they are, and we all change and grow; but do not expect this person to change to accommodate your vision of their highest and best.
+There is no need for an apology.
+Things just are as they are, and we all change and grow, but do not expect this person to change to accommodate your vision of their highest and best.